RobotsBuildingEducation/Educate/README.md

 3. We want to fail faster and encourage curiousity.
 If something feels like it's too hard for you, then you should definitely continue to go in that direction until it becomes less scary.
 That's where you really make leaps in progress. <3

+4. I'll be able to code sometimes.
+Progress can be slow, so be patient.
+Most of the times I'll be working on documentation or improving the learnability of this project.
+My primary function here is actually to "advertise" on TikTok so that people gain interest in the project.
+It's really possible for me to drive hundreds of thousands of clicks to this profile.
+Pretty crazy right?
+So you'll tend to find that communication is valued over code here.
+I recommend to value communication over code as well, and you'll see how empowering it can be.

 ### Robots Building Education
 <img width="646" alt="image" src="https://user-images.githubusercontent.com/65219666/194991090-b500df98-a95b-4530-9314-1e3e4245738f.png">

 So at this point, you're probably familiar with the culture behind Robots Building Education.
 It's people driven.
-If not please consider reading the Patreon and contributing to the larger idea behind it.
+If you haven't yet, please consider reading the Patreon and contributing to the larger idea behind it.
 I would argue that contributing to the project allows you to understand it differently, since you become a client of RO.B.E yourself and can see how it influences your desire to use it or change it.

 - [Robots Building Education](https://www.patreon.com/RobotsBuildingEducation)